Gray Ratsnake Carolinian population

 Image of Gray Ratsnake

-The Gray Ratsnake is the largest snake in Canada.
-Males can reach a maximum length of approximately 190 cm from the snout to the tip of the tail.
-Colouration patterns on adult individuals differ considerably from one region to the next.
-Adults are generally shiny black with white, yellow, orange, or red on the skin between the scales.
-The stomach is generally white or yellowish with grey or brown patterning, often resulting in a checkerboard appearance.
-The Gray Ratsnake can be distinguished from other snakes by its throat, which is uniformly white or cream.
-In contrast to adults, juveniles have patterning on the back composed of dark grey or brown blotches on a pale grey background.
+The Gray Ratsnake (Elaphe spiloides) is the largest snake in Canada, reaching a maximum snout-vent length (SVL) of approximately 190 cm.
+The colour pattern of adult Eastern Ratsnakes is widely variable across the species’ range.
+Throughout all populations in Canada, adult Gray Ratsnakes are typically plain, shiny black with white, yellow, orange or red colouration on the skin between the scales.
+The ventral surface is typically white or yellowish with a clouded grey or brown pattern, often resulting in a checkerboard appearance.
+Ratsnakes can often be distinguished from other snakes by their throat, which has a plain white or cream colour.
+In contrast to adults, juveniles are dorsally patterned with dark grey or brown blotches on a pale grey background.
+(Updated 2017/05/24)

 Distribution and Population